nnirror/facet/README.md

 #### bpm

-The variable `bpm` (representing the current BPM in the Facet transport when the FacetPattern is generated) is available for use in commands as well.
+The variable `bpm` represents the current BPM in the Facet transport when the FacetPattern is generated.

 #### bars

-The variable `bars` (representing how many loops have occurred since the time the server was started) is available for use in commands as well.
+The variable `bars` represents how many loops have occurred since the time the server was started.
 This is especially useful with the modulo % operator, e.g.: `bars%4`, which could be either 0, 1, 2, or 3, depending on how many loops have occurred.

+#### time signature

+The variables `time_signature_numerator` and `time_signature_denominator` represent the current time signature of the Facet transport.
+These variables will update when you modify either the `time signature numerator` or `time signature denominator` number inputs in the user interface.

 ## Sample rate